openedx/edx-platform/docs/en_us/data/source/internal_data_formats/tracking_logs.rst

        identifies the location of the image file on the Amazon S3 storage service.

-**History**: Added 3 April 2014.

 openassessment.student_training_assess_example
 -----------------------------------------------

-The server emits these events when a student submits an assessment for an example essay.
+The server emits this event when a student submits an assessment for an example essay.
 To assess the example essay, the student uses a scoring rubric provided by the instructor.
-These events include the options the student selected to assess the example, and identifies any criteria that the student scored differently than the instructor.
+These events record the options the student selected to assess the example and identifies any criteria that the student scored differently than the instructor.

 **Event Source**: Server

+**History**: Added 6 August 2014.

 ``event`` **Fields**: